LukeHackett/financial-market-tracker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.c](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details